zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 }
 ```

-It works similar to `create` action - once `handleDelete` method is being invoked two actions - `deleteRelation` and `deleteInvoice`  implemented within `SunshineProvider.ts` are performed.
+It works similar to `create` action: once `handleDelete` method is being invoked, two actions, `deleteRelation` and `deleteInvoice`, implemented within `SunshineProvider.ts` are performed.
-Sunshine API requires given order of those requests as we at first have to detach the relation and then we can remove Custom Object record.
+Sunshine API requires this order of those requests as we at first have to detach the relation and then we can remove Custom Object record.

 **deleteRelation** & **deleteInvoice**
 ```js